FrankTrog/codingChallenge/README.md

-# codingChallenge
+# Coding Challenges
-Coding challenges I have undertaken.
+This repository is a documentation of the coding challenges I have personally undertaken to keep my skills sharp.
+There will be a variety of languages utilizes as I like to have a wide range of skills in my toolbelt.